 The Gallery and Museum invites you to discover how Wolf Blass has been instrumental in shaping the Australian wine industry and how his entrepreneurial flair in winemaking and wine marketing have made him a successful businessman and household name.

 On display are examples of his personal achievements and awards, including recognition from the wine sectors, nationally and internationally.
 The centrepiece of the Gallery Room is a wonderful interpretive display which showcases the evolution of Wolf Blass’ achievements.
-The display, featuring eight panels, is housed on the original board room table from the Wolf Blass office.
+The display, featuring eight panels, is housed on the original wine barrel room table from the Wolf Blass office.